 The Appdome platform adds ONEShield™ to every app our customers build on appdome, so every app gets equipped with advanced mobile app hardening automatically!
 Whether you’re building Appdome Mobile Security Suite, EMM SDKs, or an Identity SDK, your app will automatically be protected with ONEShield advanced app shielding.

-The app you are building on Appome can be built with any native tool such as Xcode for iOS or Android Studio, or any other framework, including hybrid and cross-platform frameworks such as Xamarin, Cordova, React Native, and Flutter.
+The app you are building on Appdome can be built with any native tool such as Xcode for iOS or Android Studio, or any other framework, including hybrid and cross-platform frameworks such as Xamarin, Cordova, React Native, and Flutter.
 ONEShield™ by Appdome supports only ARM 64-bit architectures.

 Follow these step-by-step instructions to add ONEShield™ to Any Mobile App in seconds.